 from (

--- Disable subquery merging to ensure that the no_merge hint takes effect.
+-- Disable subquery merging to ensure the effectiveness of the no_merge hint.

 select /*+no_merge*/ t1.* from t1